ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 (🌧︎: Involves an accepted GitHub Pull Request or other significant assistance from the community.
 Thanks for your help!)

+**4.1.2**

+- Balance pass:
+	- Increased Item Drone range to 1000 m (was 100 m).
+Range is now configurable.
+	- Item Drones no longer drop command droplets on death if Artifact of Command is enabled (configurable).
+	- Huntress: MK7b Rockeye Mini:
+		- Increased projectile stick radius to 0.4 m (was 0.25 m).
+		- Increased base damage of both impacts to 150% (was 100%).
+		- Increased blast radius to 8.5 m (was 7 m).
+- Fixed some console spam caused by running server-only code on clients in Bulwark Drone, Sturdy Mug, Pinball Wizard, and Pulse Monitor.
+- Item Drone dropping items on death is now configurable (remains on by default).
+- Visual tweaks to Huntress: MK7b Rockeye Mini:
+	- Added a tracer effect.
+	- Increased model size.
+	- Reduced size and speed of fuse particles.
+	- Switched to a softer explosion effect.

 **4.1.1**

 - Balance pass: